Non-equilibrium state during proton-deuteron exchange at a liquid-liquid interface: Conclusion

 \section{Conclusion}

-We used mid-infrared spectroscopic imaging to investigate one of the simplest chemical reactions in nature: the formation of semiheavy water from H$_2$O and D$_2$O. We employed a fast flowing liquid sheet to form the well-defined liquid-liquid interface.
-The experiment reports on the formation of HDO within the first 100\,$\mu$s at the interface between D$_2$O and H$_2$O. Even though the proton-deuteron exchange is usually considered a fast, diffusion-limited reaction, we demonstrate that the exchange reaction at the interface between H$_2$O and D$_2$O is instead limited by the scarcity of hydroxide and hydronium ions in pure water, providing a spatially accessible non-equilibrium state of the H$_2$O/D$_2$O interface with HDO concentrations well below equilibrium.
-Higher ion concentrations (e.g., 10\,mM) accelerate the reaction, leaving diffusion as the rate-limiting process.
-Due to the interplay of ion and product concentration, we connected the finite rate of HDO formation to elementary proton-deuteron exchange processes that happen on the picosecond timescale, despite the time resolution of the experimental setup being on the microsecond scale.
-The combination of fast-flowing jets with a well-defined liquid-liquid interface, and infrared spectro-microscopy is an excellent tool to monitor fast reactions at liquid-liquid interfaces.
-Moreover, the reaction kinetics can be matched to the experimentally resolvable time window by controlling the educt availability, enabling broad applicability of the approach.
-This could include, for instance, conformational changes in biomolecules,\cite{HenzlerWildman2007} proton-coupled electron transfer,\cite{Kaila2010} or acid-base reactions in organic synthesis.\cite{Dedovets2021}
+We used mid-infrared spectroscopic imaging to investigate one of the most fundamental chemical reactions in nature: the formation of semiheavy water from H$_2$O and D$_2$O. Employing a fast-flowing liquid sheet to form a well-defined liquid-liquid interface, we followed the formation of HDO within the first 100\,$\mu$s at the interface between D$_2$O and H$_2$O. Although proton-deuteron exchange is usually considered a fast, diffusion-limited reaction, we show that at the H$_2$O/D$_2$O interface it is instead reaction-limited by the scarcity of hydroxide and hydronium ions in pure water.
+This gives access to a spatially resolved non-equilibrium state of the interface, with HDO concentrations well below equilibrium.
+It is the microsecond time resolution of our experiment that lets us capture this non-equilibrium state, while we expect diffusion-limited kinetics to dominate after a few milliseconds.
+At higher ion concentrations (e.g., 10\,mM), the reaction accelerates and, within our experimental resolution, HDO formation becomes diffusion-limiting.
+From the interplay of ion and product concentration, we connected the finite rate of HDO formation to elementary proton-deuteron exchange processes that occur on the picosecond timescale, despite the time resolution of the experimental setup being on the microsecond scale.
+The approach introduced here opens up new opportunities for studying fast kinetics across a wide range of liquid-liquid interface systems.